 Develop a strong vocational identity, and the skills you will need to succeed on a path to careers in health or STEM2D: Science, Technology, Engineering, Mathematics, Manufacturing, and Design.

 Students must be entering the 10th grade at Franklin High School in Fall of 2020 in order to apply, and must have a minimum GPA of 75%, and good attendance during the current school year; those who have lost credit in a course due to unexcused absences are not eligible to participate.

-Please visit the BTE Facebook page for information on virtual open houses in May and June for students and families to learn more about BTE Warriors.
+Please visit the BTE Facebook page to learn more about BTE Warriors.

 Thank you for your interest in joining the BTE Warriors!

-This application will close on Friday, July 3, 2020, at 11:59pm.
+The application to the BTE program is currently closed.
 We will continue to collect information from applicants and families through early July, and participants will be selected at random from among eligible students with completed applications.

 We look forward to getting to know you, and to helping bring your future into focus with the BTE Warriors!